brittanyrw/theaterlog/README.md

 # Broadway in CSS

 Broadway in CSS is a theater show tracker.
 This web application tracks all of the musicals and plays that I have seen live since 2010.
+The tracker is built using Vue.js and the theater illustration that houses the show directory is created using only CSS.

-Demo:
+Demo: [demo link here]

 ## Wireframes

 [ Wireframes here ]

 ## Features

-## Built With
-* Vue.js

 ## Project setup
 ```